Bristling at 'Gulf of Mexico' name change on maps, Mexico says it might sue Google

-The area, long named the Gulf of Mexico across the the world, has gained a geopolitical spotlight after President Donald Trump declared he would change the Gulf's name.
+The area, long named the Gulf of Mexico across the the world, has gained a geopolitical spotlight in recent weeks after President Donald Trump declared he would change the Gulf's name.

-Sheinbaum, in her morning news conference, said the president's decree is restricted to the "continental shelf of the United States" because Mexico still controls much of the Gulf.
-"We have sovereignty over our continental shelf," she said.
+Sheinbaum, in her morning press conference on Thursday, said the president's decree is restricted to the “continental shelf of the United States" because Mexico still controls much of the Gulf.
+“We have sovereignty over our continental shelf," she said.

 Sheinbaum said that despite the fact that her government sent a letter to Google saying that the company was “wrong” and that “the entire Gulf of Mexico cannot be called the Gulf of America," the company has insisted on maintaining the nomenclature.